Discreteness and completeness for $\Theta_n$-models of $(\infty,n)$-categories: Complete Segal spaces and Segal categories

 The following model structure can be obtained by localizing the Reedy model structure on simplicial spaces with respect to the maps $G[k]^t \rightarrow \Delta[k]^t$ for $k \geq 2$.

 \begin{theorem} \cite[7.1]{rezk} There is a cartesian model structure $\sesp$ on the category of simplicial spaces in which the fibrant objects are precisely the Segal spaces. \end{theorem}

 \begin{remark} We follow the convention of Rezk and require that a Segal space be Reedy fibrant, so that we have the above concise description of the fibrant objects in the corresponding model structure.
-Doing so additionally permits us to consider the Segal maps as we have described them, rather than taking homotopy mapping spaces, and hence a homotopy limit on the right-hand side, in the definition of Segal maps. \end{remark}
+Doing so additionally permits us to consider the Segal maps as we have described them, rather than taking homotopy mapping spaces, and hence a homotopy limit in the definition of Segal maps. \end{remark}

-Segal spaces behave like categories up to homotopy, an idea which can be made precise in the following sense.
+Segal spaces behave like categories up to homotopy, an idea that can be made precise in the following way.
 We can define the set of \emph{objects} of a Segal space to be $X_{0,0}$.
 Given two objects $x,y$ of $X$, the \emph{mapping space} between $x$ and $y$ in $X$ is defined as the pullback

 Since $X$ is assumed to be Reedy fibrant, the right-hand vertical map is a fibration, so the mapping space is in fact a homotopy pullback of this diagram.

 The definition of a Segal space in terms of the Segal maps guarantees the existence of an up-to-homotopy composition on mapping spaces: again because we have assumed that $X$ is Reedy fibrant, the left-hand map in the diagram